Yandex Cloud

 Select a target cluster from the list and specify its connection settings.

-3. Create a transfer of the Snapshot and replication type that will use the endpoints you created.
+3. Create a transfer of the Snapshot and replication type that will use the created endpoints.

 4. Activate your transfer.